 When your broiler is set to high, those marshmallows toast fast.
 If you walk away for even five seconds, the marshmallows can burn.
 So keep your eye on them for 30 seconds to a minute, so you can enjoy perfectly toasted marshmallows.

 What memories do s’mores bring up for you from your childhood (or adulthood)?
-Tell us in the comments below, and be sure to rate the recipe once you try it.
+Tell us in the comments below, and be sure to rate the recipe after you try it!

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.